 Rajeev D. Majumdar Managing Partner

-Proudly serving as President of the Washington State Bar Association, the body that regulates and supports the 41,000+ attorneys eligible to practice law in Washington.
+Proudly served as President of the Washington State Bar Association, the body that regulates and supports the 41,000+ attorneys eligible to practice law in Washington.

 Raised in rural Eastern Idaho, Rajeev (of Irish, Italian and Bengali descent… since we knew you would ask!) completed his undergraduate studies at Albertson College of Idaho in the sciences.
 He came to Washington in 1999 to do graduate work at the University of Washington, earning Masters in both Public Administration and International Studies.
 While completing his graduate research, he traveled extensively in Burma and India, worked as a consultant in matters of international security, and was recruited to work for the National Nuclear Security Administration in Washington D.C.
 Working for the Federal Government during the events of 9/11, he had a first-hand view of the Pentagon hours after it was hit, and visited the New York site several weeks later.
 He worked to establish protocols of cooperation between the United States and several other nations to ensure the containment of WMD technology, which inspired him to go to law school.